aaronrenner/phx_gen_auth/guides/overview.md

 You could even expose this information to users if desired.

-Note that whenever the password changes (either via reset password or directly), all tokens are deleted and the user has to login again on all devices.
+Note that whenever the password changes (either via reset password or directly), all tokens are deleted and the user has to log in again on all devices.

 ## Enumeration attacks